 The Indian workforce is diverse, and there’s no one-size-fits-all approach.
 Some industries will thrive in remote setups, while others will continue to rely on physical offices.

-So, What’s Your Choice?
+So, What’s Your Choice for Future of Work?

 Conclusion: The Final Verdict